Jackson-Wheeler/cse191-embedded/README.md

-# Embedded code for CSE191 project
+# Embedded code for IoT Project - Measuring Population Density in RIMAC
 Records all nearby bluetooth beaconing devices and their signal strength, then reports that data to the backend API through HTTP Requests.

 Runs on ESP32 Device.